 I have a minimalistic lifestyle

-In Europe, we get 5 weeks paid holidays.
+In Europe, we get 5 weeks of paid holidays.
 I’m not going to lie, we are lucky from this point of view.
 Associated with a couple of bank holidays, you can go somewhere far for long enough.
 We are also lucky to have many exciting destinations that are just a short flight away.
 Italy, Spain, and even Iceland are places I could enjoy on a getaway as short as a long weekend of 3 days.
 Nevertheless, if you go far away, it is better to spend a long time there.
 It will be cheaper than several short-haul flights during the year, and you can enjoy in many exotic destinations more affordable standard of living.

 Have you already asked yourself how important is your craving for travelling?
 What would you able to give up for it?
 For example, if you live in a city, do you need a car?
 Do you need to buy new clothes every weekend?
 Do you need this huge flat screen in your living room?
 What I’m trying to point out is by having a more frugal lifestyle, you can make space in your budget to do what matters the most to you.

-While living in Paris, to gather a comfortable travel budget, I gave up having a car to take public transportation and I was renting my room every time I was travelling.
+While living in Paris, to gather a comfortable solo travel budget, I gave up having a car to take public transportation and I was renting my room every time I was travelling.
 Watching my energy consumption and cooking by myself was not only healthier and more eco-friendly but helped me to reach 50% of saving on my monthly salary without giving up having an enjoyable life.

 I contact scuba diving centres before my trip